Promoting high quality play

-Advice for all practitioners working with children from birth to 5 and beyond, including playworkers in out of school clubs.
+Advice for all practitioners working with children from birth to 5 and beyond, including playworkers in out-of-school clubs.

 Play is an essential part of every child’s life and is vital for the enjoyment of childhood as well as social, emotional, intellectual and physical development.
-When children are asked about what they think is important in their lives, playing and friends is usually at the top of the list.
+When children are asked about what they think is important in their lives, playing and friends are usually at the top of the list.

 The benefits of play

 Play allows children to use their creativity, develop their imagination, vocabulary, dexterity, and physical, cognitive, and emotional strength.
 Play is important for healthy brain and physical development.
 Perhaps above all, play is a simple joy that is a cherished part of childhood.

 - Why play is important - NHS